-The death and suffering inflicted upon approximately fifty billion chickens, pigs, sheep, cows, and other animals, both intensively and extensively farmed, who are slaughtered annually, and upon millions of intensively farmed or wild-caught fish, in order to fulfil the desire of some people for meat, has been thoroughly documented; as have the deleterious environmental impacts of both intensive and extensive animal farming.
+The death and suffering inflicted upon approximately seventy billion chickens, pigs, sheep, cows, and other land animals, both intensively and extensively farmed, who are slaughtered annually, and upon trillions of intensively farmed or wild-caught fish, in order to fulfil the desire of some people for meat, has been thoroughly documented; as have the deleterious environmental impacts of both intensive and extensive animal farming.

 It is because of the ethical concerns of a growing population of vegetarian animal guardians, and because of medical conditions such as allergies caused by beef, lamb and other animal-derived dietary ingredients, that vegetarian pet food brands were first developed.
 However, vegetarian companion animal diets remain the subject of controversy, which is exacerbated by ignorance of the health and nutritional issues involved, even among veterinarians and other experienced animal carers.
 The following summarises some of these issues.